open-sdr/openwifi/doc/known_issue/notter.md

 ## antsdr e200 UART console

-If can't see the UART console in Linux (/dev/ttyCH341USB0), according to https://github.com/juliagoda/CH341SER, you might need to do `sudo apt remove brltty`
+If can't see the UART console in Linux (/dev/ttyUSB0 or /dev/ttyCH341USB0), according to https://github.com/juliagoda/CH341SER, you might need to do `sudo apt remove brltty`